 Are you more expensive than a regular veterinary hospital?

-We charge a travel fee of $65.00 and an exam fee per pet of $68.00.
+We charge a travel fee of $75.00 and an exam fee per pet which ranges from $95.75 for new pets to $60.00 for recheck exams.
 Diagnostics, treatment, etc are additional.
-Additionally, you will have undivided attention and personalized, focused care for your pet.
+You will have our undivided attention and personalized, focused care for your pet.
 What could be better!

 Can I call you in case of an emergency?

 Yes.
 Call immediately if you have a serious problem!
 If we do not return your call within a short amount of time, please seek immediate help from your closest veterinary hospital or Animal Emergency Hospital Volusia.
 Due to the nature of our business, it may be better for you to proceed to a fully equipped hospital if your animal is in need of intensive care.

 What if my pet needs a surgical procedure?